Casey in contention as Lowry hits ace

 He was among those teeing off in near freezing temperatures at 08:15 as he completed a three-under 69 in round two, which included a 53-foot birdie putt on the par-three 17th 'island hole'.

+"That birdie on 17 was a lot of fun," he said.
+"It was a long day.
+I started in the dark and got home in the dark.
+But it was productive.
+It wasn't my best ball striking, but I putted really well, and that's been the crux so far this year."

-He followed that with two birdies and seven pars in round three as he completed nine holes of round three before darkness ended play.
+He followed that with two birdies and seven pars as he completed nine holes of round three before darkness ended play.

 The cheers that greeted that Casey's birdie were loud, but nothing compared to Lowry's ace on the Stadium Course's signature hole, which echoed through the trees.